michaelscheinfeild/michaelscheinfeild/README.md

 ### Hi there 👋
+My Name is Michael Scheinfeild

-- 🔭 I’m currently working on Deep learning projects
+- 🔭 I’m currently working on Deep learning projects.
 - 🌱 I’m currently learning Kalman filter as part of an autonomous cars course on Coursera
 - 👯 I’m looking to collaborate on Kaggle
 - 🤔 I’m looking for help with new job opportunities